igorauad/gr-dvbs2rx/docs/installation.md

 - `DEBUG_LOGS`: when set to OFF, disables the low-level logs available by default to debug the physical layer operation.

-- `NATIVE_OPTIMIZATIONS`: when set to ON, compiles the dvbs2rx library using the `-march=native` flag to enable optimizations for the local CPU.
+- `NATIVE_OPTIMIZATIONS`: when set to ON (default), compiles the dvbs2rx library using the `-march=native` flag to enable optimizations for the local CPU.
 Use this option to obtain improved CPU performance, as long as your goal is to run the project on the same machine used for compilation.
-Do not use this option if compiling binaries to run on other CPUs.
+Set this option to OFF if compiling binaries to run on other CPUs.

 > Note the build options must be specified on the `cmake` step.
 For example, for
 > an option named `MYOPTION`, append either `-DMYOPTION=ON` or `-DMYOPTION=OFF`